DB-S3/Documentation/portfolio.md

 To test my application i will be using integration and unit tests to test the application.
 I will use the integration tests to test user stories and unit tests to test seperate parts of the code

 #### Github Actions:
 For these test to be useful i have added github actions which will test all of the test before being able to push to a branch.
-This insures bad code not reaching the builds
+This insures bad code not reaching the builds.

   ```
     steps:
       - uses: actions/checkout@v2